luvittor/php-laravel-roadmap-backend/README.md

 | `PATCH`  | `/cards/{id}/status`            | Update only the card status       |
 | `PATCH`  | `/cards/{id}/position`          | Move card to another column/order |
 | `DELETE` | `/cards/{id}`                   | Delete a card                     |

-### Database Notes

-For information on transaction isolation and how duplicate columns are handled, see [docs/database.md](docs/database.md).